Techpotato1/Python-Morning-Script/README.md

 A simple python script that can search wikipedia, tell you the weather, and more!
-Names now support all characters, the time checking menu flickers less, and exiting doesn't give an error

-Thanks to @iamplus222 for the bug fixes
+All menus now work like the time checking menu.
+Also I reordered all the menus.
+Also theres background music and credits at the bottom